beejjorgensen/bguunix/src/bguunix_part_0020_background.md

 around in the corners, you'll find minor incompatibilities.

 Last and least, let's talk about Windows.
-After failing to do the right thing and use XENIX, Microsoft pushed forward with their Windows NT OS which eventually grew into a respectable beast on its own.
+After failing to do the right thing and use Xenix, Microsoft pushed forward with their Windows NT OS which eventually grew into a respectable beast on its own.
 But Microsoft had a problem: software developers liked to use Mac and Unix-like machines predominantly.
 As such, a lot of popular software packages were